rementis/Plex_Scripts/README.md

-Script which may be useful to plex users
+Scripts which may be useful to plex users